![]() |

 Due to the evaporative cooling effect, the overall temperature of the open cup is at least 0.5°C lower than the closed one.

 What do these results suggest?
-A weak temperature gradient may exist in a closed system that does not have the driving force of evaporative updraft.
+Is it possible that a weak temperature gradient exists in a closed system that does not have the driving force of evaporative updraft?

 No comments: